shreyannandanwar/telco-churn-project/README.md

 ✅ Easy prediction interface  <br>
 🤝 Contributing

 This project was built for educational purposes.
-Feel free to fork and experiment!
+Feel free to fork and experiment! <br>

 📧 Contact